 Accountants in large firms generally fall into three categories.

-- Managerial accountants or cost accountants provide account information to those within the firm.
-Managerial accounts typically participate in budgeting, forecasting, and analysis of financial problems.
+- Managerial accountants or Cost accountants provide account information to those within the firm.
+They typically participate in budgeting, forecasting, and analysis of financial problems.

-- Internal auditors are monitor the firm's internal controls and check for fraud, waste, and financial mismanagement.
+- Internal auditors monitor the firm's internal controls and check for fraud, waste, and financial mismanagement.

 Accountants also practice in the following roles:

 - "Independent accounting consultants," working either for themselves or sometimes for an independent accounting firm.

 - "Government auditors" are public sector employees who review and monitor agencies and other government organizations.
 Government auditors also monitor private businesses that are subject to government regulation.